A Large Scale Benchmark and an Inclusion-Based Algorithm for Continuous Collision Detection: Integration in Existing Simulators

-where ${n}$ is the contact normal, $p_{c}^1$ is the point (or the contact point on the first edge), and $p_{c}^2$ is the point of contact on the triangle (or on the second edge) at the end of the timestep.
-Note that, this constraint requires to compute the point of contact, which depends on the the time-of-impact which can be obtained directly form our method.
+where ${n}$ is the contact normal \review{(i.e., for a point-triangle the triangle normal at the time of impact and for edge-edge the edge-edge cross product at the time of impact)}, $p_{c}^1$ is the point (or the contact point on the first edge), and $p_{c}^2$ is the point of contact on the triangle (or on the second edge) at the end of the timestep.
+Note that, this constraint requires to compute the point of contact, which depends on the the time-of-impact which can be obtained directly from our method.

 Because of the difficulty for a simulation solver to maintain and not violate constraints, it is common to offset the constraints such that